uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 sudo docker run -it uwacyber/cits1003-labs:bash
 ```

-Once the container is running, you can try the below command (first line only after the `#`, second line is the expected output) in the terminal:
+Once the container is running, you can try the below command (right after the `#`) in the terminal:

 ```bash
 root@9215e663eb9d:/# whoami